 Do you have any regrets at work, or something you’d do over?

 I wish I would have started taking care of myself sooner.
 In my younger years, I went to work and dealt with really sick people, and didn’t care for myself on a physical, emotional and spiritual level.
 I wish I would have realized that I had needs.

 How do you spend your time when you’re not at work?

-- I’ve been to 8 different countries.
-Solo travel is big for me.
+- I’ve been to 8 different countries completely alone, solo travel is very empowering for me.
 I felt if I was waiting for the right boyfriend or friends to go with me, I’d never go.
 My first solo trip was to Bali when I was 29.
 The flight was $400!
 I had to have a conversation with myself—Monique, you work on people’s brains.
 You can fly alone.
 I didn’t meet anyone on that trip, but the next trip was Amsterdam, Holland and the Netherlands, and I met many people.
 I met one of my best friends in Holland and we traveled through Italy last summer.
 It’s cool to meet people with a different point of view—it helps you understand your patients and other people better.

 - Meeting friends in different spaces.
 They can offer me perspectives I don’t even know exist.
 I make it a hobby—I’m conscious about making friends I don’t have much in common with to learn from them.

 Can you tell us more about your social media account, @iamnursemo, and how you started it?